hue-manatee/hue-manatee/DEVDOCS.md

 ### Main Tests
 The Authorization Test file includes:
-> Create a new User with a unique Token (POST request)
+> Create a new User with a valid username and password, returns a unique Token (POST request)

-> Login a new User checking to see if it is a unique Token (GET request)
+> Login with a valid username and password, returns a token (GET request)

+> Fail to create user with a username less than 8 characters, returns error (POST request)

+> Fail to create user with a username more than 24 characters, returns error (POST request)

+> Fail to create user with a password less than 8 characters, returns error (POST request)

 The Bridge Test file includes:
 > Create a new Hue Bridge instance (POST request)